-I attended the NAWCC Convention In June 2019 and bought this clock at the clock mart.
-The NAWCC clock mart is an opportunity to find that special clock among thousands offered for sale.
+When I attended the NAWCC Convention In June 2019 I bought this clock at the clock mart which is a unique opportunity to find that special clock among thousands offered for sale.

 I have always equated E.N Welch with quality and this clock is no exception.
 I have one other Welch, the Whittier, a parlour clock, which is part of the “author” series, made in 1893.
 The seller knew nothing about this clock but it was attractive so I bought it.